What Happens in Vegas: How Jesus Heals Our Hurts

 God is a God of redemption.
 He loves taking broken, shameful, and painful things and restoring them, turning them into something beautiful and good.

 But oftentimes that redemption requires us to first return to the place of hurt.
-Before things can get beautiful, we have to enter back into the ugly and deal with it, so that we can ultimately be freed of it.
+Before things can get beautiful, we have to enter back into the ugly and deal with it, so that we can ultimately be freed from it.

 I see this in the Gospels when, during Jesus’ arrest leading up to His crucifixion, Peter denies having known Jesus three times.
 After Jesus’ resurrection, the two of them have an encounter.
 Symbolically, Jesus asks Peter not once, but three times, if he loves Him.
 He asks once for each time that very love was betrayed by Peter’s fear.